 Interviewees were also of the opinion that in the case of acquisitions, immature businesses should be enabled, rather than absorbed, into an existing system to protect and nurture innovation.
-More established businesses are better able to handle a shift in operating practices imposed by an acquirer.
+More established businesses are better able to handle a shift in operating practises imposed by an acquirer.
 Our interviewees also pointed out that there is often limited appreciation for the unique talent and capabilities within a CGT company even as retaining the right people and processes through a transaction is critical to preserving innovation and growth.
 In fact, from the perspective of both CGT companies and large biopharma, the most successful mergers have been those where core competencies were retained.

 Cell and gene therapies may promise a paradigm shift in medicine overall and immense value to patients, but the one-time cost associated with CGTs can cause sticker shock.
-Zolgensma, the spinal muscular atrophy (SMA) gene therapy treatment commercialized by Novartis, is priced at US$2.125 million, making it the world’s most expensive single-dose drug to date.13 The prices reflect the high cost and complexity of developing CGTs, as well as the significant value created for patients and their families.
+Zolgensma, the spinal muscular atrophy (SMA) gene therapy treatment commercialised by Novartis, is priced at US$2.125 million, making it the world’s most expensive single-dose drug to date.13 The prices reflect the high cost and complexity of developing CGTs, as well as the significant value created for patients and their families.
 As more CGTs are approved for indications impacting bigger patient populations, costs could put a significant strain on health care budgets.
 One projection estimates approximately 350,000 patients will be treated with 30 to 60 CGT products by 2030.14

 Initial clinical outcomes from CGTs are compelling, and the resulting benefits to patients, caregivers, employers, and society are tremendous.
 Patients can be cured of debilitating and life-threatening illnesses—gaining years of life, productivity, and avoidance of additional medical expenditure.
 However, these value drivers can be difficult to quantify.
 At the same time, the long-term durability of patient response is not yet known.
 Questions remain about who should pay for these therapies, who should own the risk, and who is liable for product failure.

 The current health care system creates conflicting incentives in terms of who should pay for the value these therapies can provide.
 Insurers who pay for a one-time treatment may lose patients to another insurer, along with the benefit of having a healthy patient in their risk pool.
 At the same time, providers and patients are taking on significant financial risk by offering these therapies.
-Treatment centers are currently responsible for covering the cost of CGTs at the time of product delivery without knowing if the product will work.
-Payers don’t reimburse until later, once the therapy outcomes have been realized—and every instance of approval is individual, and payment can be insufficient—creating a huge financial risk for institutions (see sidebar, “Current reimbursement for CGTs is insufficient”).
+Treatment centres are currently responsible for covering the cost of CGTs at the time of product delivery without knowing if the product will work.
+Payers don’t reimburse until later, once the therapy outcomes have been realised—and every instance of approval is individual, and payment can be insufficient—creating a huge financial risk for institutions (see sidebar, “Current reimbursement for CGTs is insufficient”).
 On the other hand, CGT companies worry that if treatment is not delivered exactly according to protocol, it could be ineffective.

 CGT companies and insurers are exploring novel ways of addressing these challenges through value-based contracts (VBCs) or alternative financing mechanisms.